ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Control node requirements
 =========================

-For your *control* node (the machine that runs Ansible), you can use nearly any UNIX-like machine with Python installed.
-This includes Red Hat, Debian, Ubuntu, macOS, BSDs, and Windows under a `Windows Subsystem for Linux (WSL) distribution <https://docs.microsoft.com/en-us/windows/wsl/about>`_.
-Windows without WSL is not natively supported as a control node; see `Matt Davis' blog post <http://blog.rolpdog.com/2020/03/why-no-ansible-controller-for-windows.html>`_ for more information.
+The **control node**, the machine that runs Ansible, must be a UNIX-like machine with Python installed.
+Supported systems include Red Hat, Debian, Ubuntu, macOS, BSDs, and Windows with a `Windows Subsystem for Linux (WSL) distribution <https://docs.microsoft.com/en-us/windows/wsl/about>`_.
+A native Windows host cannot be a control node.
+For more information, see `this blog post <http://blog.rolpdog.com/2020/03/why-no-ansible-controller-for-windows.html>`_.

 .. _managed_node_requirements:

 Managed node requirements
 =========================

-The *managed* node (the machine that Ansible is managing) does not require Ansible to be installed, but requires Python to run Ansible-generated Python code.
-The managed node also needs a user account that can connect through SSH to the node with an interactive POSIX shell.
+A **managed node**, the device that Ansible manages, does not require Ansible.
+By default, it requires Python to run Ansible modules.
+The managed node also needs a user account that can connect to the node through SSH with an interactive POSIX shell.

 .. note::

-   There can be exceptions in module requirements.
-For example, network modules do not require Python on the managed device.
-See documentation for the modules you use.
+   Some modules, such as network modules, do not require Python on the managed device.
+For specific requirements, see the documentation for each module.

 .. _node_requirements_summary:

 Node requirement summary
 ========================

-You can find details about control and managed node requirements, including Python versions, for each Ansible version in the :ref:`support_life` and :ref:`ansible_core_support_matrix` sections.
+For detailed requirements, including supported Python versions for each Ansible release, see the :ref:`support_life` and :ref:`ansible_core_support_matrix` sections.

 .. _getting_ansible: